Week of: Monday, December 4th, 2017

 Exercise: Is Biking to Work as Effective as Leisure Time Exercise?

 In this study, researchers assigned 130 overweight people to one of four groups: a cycling group, a moderate-intensity leisure-time exercise group, a high-intensity leisure-time exercise group, and a control group that did not exercise.
 The cycling group rode an average of 8.7 miles (14 kg) per day, the high-intensity group exercised about 35 minutes per day, and the moderate-intensity group exercised for around 55 minutes a day.
 After six months, the researchers calculated that the total energy expenditure was the same in all three exercise groups and all exercise participants lost between 9-10 lbs (4.08-4.53 kg).
-The findings suggest the riding a bike to work would be a time-effective solution to lose weight and become more physically active.
+The findings suggest that riding a bike to work would be a time-effective solution to lose weight and become more physically active.

 International Journal of Obesity, October 2017